 You may sometimes hear the skin classified by a schema known as the Fitzpatrick Scale.
 The Fitzpatrick Scale, also known as the Fitzpatrick Skin Typing Test and Fitzpatrick Phototyping Scale, was developed back in 1975 by Thomas B. Fitzpatrick.
 Originally this schema was based on eye color and skin color, but when this proved to be unreliable, the system was switched to a basis of patient’s reactions to sun exposure, with a look at genetics as well.
+It turns out the sun and acne are correlated, and learning what type of skin you have can help you avoid burns and breakouts.
 This system is still used commonly to research the causes and effects of human skin pigmentation in a variety of dermatological conditions.
 A dermatologist may use this classification system to determine how a patient may react to certain facial treatments.

 This system focuses on the skin’s potential for burns, irritation, and hyperpigmentation, which can be a great indicator about the ways certain topical applications and invasive treatments may affect the skin.
 There are seven main types on this classification scale.